-As a figure of merit to compare the different transceiver architectures with the different employed pulses, we will use the ASE, that is the maximum attainable spectral efficiency with the constraint of arbitrarily small BER.
-For notational simplicity, we omit the dependence of ASE on the SNR.
-The

-ASE takes the particular constellation and signaling parameters into consideration, so it does not qualify as a normalized capacity measure (it is often called constrained capacity).
+As a figure of merit to compare the different transceiver architectures with the different employed pulses, we will use the ASE, that is the maximum achievable spectral efficiency with the constraint of arbitrarily small BER.
+The ASE takes the particular constellation and signaling parameters into consideration, so it does not qualify as a normalized capacity measure (it is often called constrained capacity).
 We evaluate only ergodic rates so the ASE is computed given the channel realization and averaged over it-remember that we are assuming perfect channel state information at the receiver.
-The spectral efficiency of any practical coded modulation system operating at a low packet error rate is upper bounded by the ASE, i.e., $\rho \leq$ ASE, where
+The spectral efficiency $\rho$ of any practical coded modulation system operating at a low packet error rate is upper bounded by the ASE, i.e., $\rho \leq$ ASE, where